cdparks/CS535-Sketch/README.md

+#CS535-Sketch

-#Sketch is a small application to test primitive drawing algorithms in OpenGL
+Sketch is a small application to test primitive drawing algorithms in OpenGL